-For purposes of granting reciprocity the Division of EMS will review EMS licensing or certification requirements and EMS training standards from another state, the District of Columbia, or the United States military to identify those requirements and standards that are substantially similar to the educational requirements and certification standards as set forth in Chapter 4765-12 (EMR), 4765-15 (EMT), 4765-16 (Advanced EMT) and 4765-17 (Paramedc) of the Administrative Code.
+For purposes of granting reciprocity the Division of EMS will review EMS licensing or certification requirements and EMS training standards from another state, the District of Columbia, or the United States military to identify those requirements and standards that are substantially similar to the educational requirements and certification standards as set forth in Chapter 4765-12 (EMR), 4765-15 (EMT), 4765-16 (Advanced EMT) and 4765-17 (Paramedic) of the Ohio Administrative Code.

 Completion of a structured EMS training course in another state, the District of Columbia, or the United States military that is substantially similar to Ohio training standards and curriculum will be considered.
 The training course shall meet the requirements outlined, as applicable, in rule 4765-12, 4765-15, 4765-16 or 4765- 17 of the Ohio Administrative Code.